MohdSharik99/Predicting_critical_temperature_of_supeconductors/Readme.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgments
+Acknowledgements
-Thanks to all the contributors and the open-source community for their invaluable support and resources.
+Special thanks to all the contributors and the open-source community for their invaluable support and resources.

-Arduino
+css
 Copy code

-Make sure to replace placeholders like `https://github.com/MohdSharik99/Predicting_Critical_Temperatu
+You can copy this Markdown content and paste it directly into the README.md file on GitHub.